Chair

 Roach followed in her father’s and grandfather’s footsteps, becoming the third generation to practice law at The Roach Law Firm.
 Her practice focuses on personal injury litigation and first-party bad faith property damage litigation.
 She is admitted in all Louisiana state courts; the U.S. District Courts for the Western, Middle and Eastern Districts of Louisiana; and the U.S. 5th Circuit Court of Appeals.

-She and her husband, Landan, are the parents of one son.
+She and her husband, Landan, are the proud parents of one son and are expecting their second son later this year.

 2917 Ryan St